phess2/lipschitz-transformers/README.md

 Warmup #2: MLP on CIFAR-10, constrained (ours)

 Warmup #3: Shakespeare transformer with 2M parameters

+To run the Shakespeare transformer from a checkpoint (or check out some of our checkpoints on [Huggingface](https://huggingface.co/phess2/lipschitz-transformers)), use `run_checkpoint.py`.

 ### The real deal: 145M parameter NanoGPT